Aehrlich98/IxD2024_HandwritingPP/README.md

 A simple black window will open, displaying a headline text and below the decoded message.
 Make sure that a camera is connected to the system and fully framing the code you wish to translate.

 For the purposes of the exhibition the program will automatically take a picture every 15 seconds and pass it through the OCR and decoding routines.
-Close the window to quit the program. _Please note that this will probably not be very accurate, assure good lighting and centering of the code image in a straight line to increase effectiveness, but that might still not be enough.<br/>
+Close the window to quit the program. <br/>
+_Please note that this will probably not be very accurate, assure good lighting and centering of the code image in a straight line to increase effectiveness, but that might still not be enough.
 The program should display what parts of the text it failed to recognise._

 ### Acknowledgements ###
 Thanks to all the amazing people that have helped us in this project: